Cornelius Vermuyden: Legacy and honours

-He is also the namesake for the Vermuyden Group of South Yorks, an LDWA based in South Yorkshire, and the Vermuyden Concert Band, the most senior Saturday afternoon band at William Appleby Music Centre in Doncaster.
+He is also the namesake for the Vermuyden Group of South Yorks, a Long Distance Walkers Association based in South Yorkshire, and the Vermuyden Concert Band, the most senior Saturday afternoon band at William Appleby Music Centre in Doncaster.
 His motto Niet Zonder Arbyt ("Nothing Without Work") was adopted as the official motto of South Cambridgeshire District Council.
 The motto was adopted by No. 3 Group RAF and it appears in a memorial window in Ely Cathedral, installed in their honour.

+Due to the Second Anglo-Dutch War and the Great Fire of London in 1666 (for which some blamed the Dutch), Cornelius Vermuyden decided to alter his surname, which over the years was further altered to what is today the surname Youdan, to which his descendants still live in the East Anglian region today.